Career Development and Training

 Develop and retain talent to build up a positive cycle for the Company

-• Appointment with Jamie: Hi-po young talents are selected and invitied to join appointment with Jamie.
+• Appointment with Jamie: Hi-po young talents are selected and invited to “join appointment with Jamie”.
 Talents can create proposals and selected proposals will be put into practice.
-President will interace with these young talents, and provide appropriate assistance when needed.
+The president will interact with these young talents, and provide appropriate assistance when needed.

 • New Employees Care Programs: Through the implementation of orientation, questionnaires, mentorship, new employee online community, on-job training, manuals, seminars, etc., we enabled new employees to quickly adapt to our environment, therefore becoming more productive.